🩺 Affordable Private Healthcare

 How do you get HPV

-Human Papillomavirus (HPV) is a group of viral infections affecting the skin and moist membrane linings of the cervix, anus, mouth and throat.
-Condoms reduce your risk of contracting HPV but are not 100% effective against transmission of the virus.
+Human Papillomavirus (HPV) is a group of viral infections affecting the skin and moist membrane linings of the cervix, anus, mouth, and throat.
+It is typically transmitted through intimate skin-to-skin contact of the genital area during intercourse.

 Statistics